orbeon/orbeon-forms-doc/configuration/advanced/security.md

 Until recently, the most publicly reported security flaws were [buffer overflows][1].
 The server-side code in Orbeon Forms is entirely written in Java and Scala, languages which performs bounds checking and other measures to shield programs from similar issues.

-### Cross-site scripting (XSS)
+### Cross site scripting

-[XSS][2] attacks come from the application taking some users' input, through form elements, request parameters, or otherwise, and displaying it on the page without proper escaping, thus allowing a malicious user to inject code into the page.
+Cross-site scripting ([XSS][2]) attacks come from the application taking some users' input, through form elements, request parameters, or otherwise, and displaying it on the page without proper escaping, thus allowing a malicious user to inject code into the page.
 To prevent this, Orbeon Forms:

 * always encodes content provided by the user
 * the content is stored in a safe container: XML